dannav/migo/README.md

 # Migo
-An opinionated helper library for rendering go `html/template` files.
+A minimalistic helper library for rendering go `html/template` files.

 ## In Progress
 This project is currently in progress.